 What do the annual work programmes involve?

 The first annual work programme adopted by the Commission in May 2014, had a budget of €13.7m.
-This was spent on helping EU governments to fight fraud, corruption and other illegal activities.
+This was spent on helping EU Member States to fight fraud, corruption and other illegal activities.

-- access to specialised databases (€ 1.5m) for anonymous use by national customs & tax authorities
+- access to specialised databases (€ 1.4m) for anonymous use by national customs and tax authorities

-- training, seminars & conferences (€3.7m available), including training operational staff in national customs or police forces in retrieving information from computers, laptops & smartphones (digital forensics) & enabling them to share best practice.
-These events will help legal experts & academics share information on legal practices to combat fraud & corruption.
+- training, seminars & conferences (€3.7m available), including training of operational staff in national customs or police forces in retrieving information from computers, laptops & smartphones (digital forensics) and enabling them to share best practice.
+These events also help legal professionals and academics share information on legal practices to combat fraud and corruption.

-The projects supported under the 2017 Work Programme will take the form of grants and contracts.
-The Commission (OLAF) will launch 3 calls for proposals in April 2017, covering the following types of eligible initiative:
+The projects supported under the 2018 Work Programme will take the form of grants and contracts.
+The Commission (OLAF) launched 3 calls for proposals in April 2018, covering the following sectors:

 What type of projects are eligible for grants?

-For examples, see the annual work programmes and the annual overviews of Hercule III's implementation.
-The technical specifications for the calls for proposals explain what kinds of organisation are eligible and set out the criteria applied to applications submitted under a call for proposals.
+For examples of co-financed projects, see the annual work programmes and the annual overviews of Hercule III's implementation.
+The call documents published on the Participant Portal explain what kind of organisations are eligible and the criteria applied for the evaluation of projects submitted.